-In our work we have identified two sample genres for use in our experiments.
-These genres are subjective or objective news articles and positive or negative reviews.
-Wiebe [17] defines subjectivity classification as distinguishing sentences used to present opinions and evaluations from sentences used to objectively present factual information.
+One of the two sample genres we study in our experiments is subjective vs. objective news articles.
+Wiebe [18] defines subjectivity classification as distinguishing sentences used to present opinions and evaluations from sentences used to objectively present factual information.
 She investigates subjectivity classification at the sentence level and concludes that the presence and type of adjectives in a sentence is indicative of whether the sentence is subjective or objective.
 We seek to perform subjectivity classification at the document level.

-Tong [16] describes a system that focuses on tracking various entities and the opinions being expressed about them.
+Tong [17] describes a system that focuses on tracking various entities and the opinions being expressed about them.
 The opinions are tracked by monitoring online public discussion forums.
-In particular, they monitor online discussion about movies and determine the level of buzz associated with specific movies as they move from announcement of release, through opening weekend and on to extended distribution.
+In particular, they monitor online discussion about movies and determine the level of "buzz" associated with specific movies as they move from announcement of release, through opening weekend and on to extended distribution.
 Opinions are extracted using sentiment models.
 These are patterns that capture the way people talk about movies and use a set of custom lexicons that cover personal emotions, movie features and language tone.
 These are also used to model the tone of the opinion.
 It appears that they use heuristics to identify positive and negative opinions being expressed about particular movies.
-We seek to automate the classification of reviews as positive or negative.
+Our positive vs. negative review task seeks to automate this classification process.

-Stamatatos et al. [15] recognize the need for classifiers that can easily transfer to new domains, without explicitly mentioning domain transfer.
+Stamatatos et al. [15] recognize the need for classifiers that can easily transfer to new topic domains, without explicitly mentioning domain transfer.
 However they do not elaborate on how to evaluate transfer.
 Their notion of genre is similar to ours.
 Their feature-set is the most frequently occurring words of the entire written language and they show that the frequency of occurrence of the most frequent punctuation marks contains very useful stylistic information that can enhance the performance of an automatic text genre classifier.
+This approach is domain and language independent and requires minimal computation.
+They do not perform any experiments to measure the performance of their classifier when it is transferred to new topic domains.